OrangeBoop/311-Cluster-Project/README.txt

 Take the csv file created from it (Uncomment if needed) and put it in Data Run Eda_Final
-Take the csv file created from it (Uncomment if needed) and put it in Data Download the geojson file in drive and put it in Data Now you can run each clustering zip/street files, Enjoy!
+Take the csv file created from it (Uncomment if needed) and put it in Data Download the two geojson files in drive and put it in Data Now you can run each clustering zip/street files, Enjoy!